jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/resourcesvpcconfig.md

 #### PublicAccessCidrs

-The CIDR blocks that are allowed access to your cluster's public Kubernetes API server endpoint.
-Communication to the endpoint from addresses outside of the CIDR blocks that you specify is denied.
-The default value is 0.0.0.0/0 .
-If you've disabled private endpoint access and you have worker nodes or AWS Fargate pods in the cluster, then ensure that you specify the necessary CIDR blocks.
+CIDR blocks that are allowed to access the cluster's public Kubernetes API server endpoint.
+Communication to the endpoint from addresses outside of the specified CIDR blocks is denied.
+The default value is 0.0.0.0/0.
+If you disable private endpoint access and you have worker nodes or AWS Fargate pods in the cluster, ensure that you specify the necessary CIDR blocks.

 _Required_: No